 Providing that there is the necessary link with the employment, there is no real limit to the nature of illnesses, injuries or diseases that can be covered by way of workers compensation.

-In general, all “diseases” may be the subject of a workers compensation claim provided there is the necessary link with the employment.
-WorkSafe, a union or a solicitor has details of specific diseases, and corresponding occupations or industries in which these diseases commonly arise; for example, silicosis (any occupation involving silica dust) and brucellosis (meat industry).
-If a worker is suffering from one of the listed diseases and the worker has worked in the appropriate occupation or industry, then it will be deemed that the disease has been contracted in that occupation or industry.
-Therefore, to avoid paying compensation, the employer or WorkSafe must try to prove that the disease was not contracted in that occupation or industry.
+In general, all diseases may be the subject of a workers compensation claim provided there is the necessary link with the employment.
+WorkSafe, a union or a solicitor has details of specific diseases and corresponding occupations or industries in which these diseases commonly arise (e.g. silicosis: any occupation involving silica dust).
+If a worker is suffering from one of the listed diseases and the worker has worked in the appropriate occupation or industry, then it is deemed that the disease has been contracted in that occupation or industry.
+To avoid paying compensation, the employer or WorkSafe must prove that the disease was not contracted in that occupation or industry.